2017–18 UConn Huskies women's basketball team: East Carolina

-One game after hitting 10 consecutive shots, Williams hit her first six shots and ended up hitting eight of nine against East Carolina.
-Samuelson recorded nine assists which matched a career high and Stevens recorded 16 rebounds to also tie a career high.
-Heather Macy, the coach of East Carolina said "UConn dominated every facet".
+One game after hitting 10 consecutive shots, Williams hit her first six shots, and ended up hitting eight of nine against East Carolina.
+Samuelson recorded nine assists, which matched a career high, and Stevens recorded 16 rebounds to also tie a career high.
+Heather Macy, the coach of East Carolina, said, "UConn dominated every facet".
 UConn held the Lady Pirates to 25% shooting from the field and won the game 96–35.

 South Florida

-Connecticut played the first two games against South Florida with this one played on the Bulls home court.
-The UConn offense was solid with Collier heading 12 of 15 field-goal attempts to record a season-high 25 points.
+Connecticut played the first two games against South Florida with this one played on the Bulls' home court.
+The UConn offense was solid, with Collier heading 12 of 15 field-goal attempts to record a season-high 25 points.
 The team hit 50% of their field-goal attempts and reached 100 points for the third time this season.
-However, the real key to the win was the Huskies defense.
-USF's Kitija Laksa Is the second-leading scorer in the conference averaging over 20 points a game, but she was held to zero points.
+However, the real key to the win was the Huskies' defense.
+USF's Kitija Laksa was the second-leading scorer in the conference, averaging over 20 points a game, but she was held to zero points.
 The team as a whole hit under 30% of their field-goal attempts.
 The final score, in favor of the Huskies, was 100–49.

 UCF

 UConn started out very slowly against Central Florida.
-The Huskies had a 13-point lead at halftime but the 32 points scored in the first half is the lowest scoring first half the season.
-The Knights physical defense was effective in slowing down Connecticut and coach Auriemma spent nearly the entire halftime explaining this to the team.
+The Huskies had a 13-point lead at halftime, but the 32 points scored in the first half was the lowest scoring first half of the season.
+The Knights' physical defense was effective in slowing down Connecticut, and coach Auriemma spent nearly the entire halftime explaining this to the team.
 They did not return to the court until there were less than 30 seconds left before the start of the third quarter.
-Whatever was said was effective as UConn scored 48 points in the second half.
+Whatever was said was effective, as UConn scored 48 points in the second half.
 Stevens came off the bench to record 19 points to lead the Huskies in scoring.
 Auriemma praised Williams for "energizing the team in the second half".
-Her 13 rebounds and five assists help the Huskies in their third-quarter run.
-The final score in favor of Connecticut was 80–44.
+Her 13 rebounds and five assists helped the Huskies in their third-quarter run.
+The final score, in favor of Connecticut, was 80–44.

 Houston

 Connecticut's defense helped UConn to a 95–35 win over Houston.
 The Huskies held the Cougars to four points in the first quarter into a season-low 20% shooting percentage for the game.
-The Huskies were also strong offensively with Stevens recording a double double (19 points and 10 rebounds), and Samuelson and Nurse each scoring 17 points.
-The victory represented the 145th consecutive victory over and unranked opponent.
+The Huskies were also strong offensively, with Stevens recording a double double (19 points and 10 rebounds), and Samuelson and Nurse each scoring 17 points.
+This was their 145th consecutive victory over an unranked opponent.